The team at Riverlane come from various backgrounds in Mathematics, Computer Science, Chemistry, Materials Science, Physics and Quantum Computing.

-Together, we are passionate about making the next steps in quantum computing technology possible.
+Together, we are passionate about driving innovation in quantum computing.

 Dr Steve Brierley

 Steve has over a decade of research experience in quantum information, most recently as a Senior Research Fellow in Applied Mathematics at the University of Cambridge.
-The focus of his research is algorithms and architectures for quantum computers, and he is a member of the Centre for Quantum Information and Foundations.
+Steve’s work is at the forefront of software and algorithms for quantum computers and he founded Riverlane to exploit these breakthroughs.

 Dr Jonathan Bean